 - Backlinks from authoritative sites.

-The most important listing for a local business is Google My Business (GMB).
+The most important listing for a local business is Google Business.
 This powerful listing is a must, and lets you share posts, photos, and events.
 It also provides a way for you to communicate with potential customers through Q&A, Google Messaging and gives your customers a platform to leave reviews.
 The importance of relevant content that answers a searcher’s question is going to continue to grow in importance.
 Optimizing content to be relevant for voice search like Q&A pages provides a great opportunity to surpass the competition.

-Additional advantages of having well-optimized listings on GMB and other directories is that they allow voice-enabled devices to spotlight the business in voice searches.
+Additional advantages of having well-optimized listings on Google Business and other directories is that they allow voice-enabled devices to spotlight the business in voice searches.
 Search engines also use citations (directory listings) to keep tabs on how often a business is mentioned online.
 Businesses with more citations are regarded as more important and can therefore be ranked higher in Search Engine Result Pages (SERPs).
 A better ranking means increased visibility in local search results, so even citations that don’t include backlinks can drive traffic and improve local presence.

 Some important directories include (this is not an exhaustive list):